-HSR Act Filing Thresholds, Civil Penalty Maximum, and Interlocking Directorate Thresholds Revisions
+HSR Act Filing

+Thresholds, Civil

+Penalty Maximum,

+and Interlocking

+Directorate

+Thresholds

+Revisions

-By Vadim Brusser, Michael Naughton and Jonathan Cheng On February 15, 2019, the US Federal Trade Commission (FTC) announced revisions to the jurisdictional thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR Act), which will become effective on April 3, 2019 and apply to transactions consummated on or after the effective date.
+By Vadim Brusser, Michael Naughton and Jonathan Cheng On January 28, 2020, the U.S. Federal Trade Commission (FTC) announced the annual revisions to the jurisdictional thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR Act), which will become effective on February 27, 2020 and apply to transactions consummated on or after the effective date.
 The HSR Act requires the FTC to revise the thresholds annually based on changes in the gross national product.

-Under the revisions, the size of transaction threshold has been increased from \$84.4 million to \$90 million.
-Consequently, the HSR Act notification and waiting requirements will now apply to acquisitions resulting in the acquiring person holding assets and/or voting securities of the acquired person valued in excess of \$90 million.
-The HSR Act requirements also will apply to purchases of partnership interests and membership interests of a limited liability company provided that (i) the acquiring person obtains control and (ii) the interests held by the acquiring person are valued in excess of \$90 million.
+Under the revisions, the size of transaction threshold has been increased from \$90 million to \$94 million.
+Consequently, the HSR Act notification and waiting requirements will now apply to acquisitions resulting in the acquiring person holding assets and/or voting securities of the acquired person valued over \$94 million.
+The HSR Act requirements also will apply to purchases of partnership interests and membership interests of an LLC provided that (i) the acquiring person obtains a 50% or greater interest and (ii) the interests held by the acquiring person are valued over \$94 million.

-Acquisitions that do not exceed \$359.9 million in value (previously \$337.6 million) also have to meet the size of person threshold to trigger the HSR Act requirements.
-Under the revisions, the size of person threshold generally will be met if one of the parties has total assets or annual net sales of \$180 million or more (previously \$168.8 million) and the other party has total assets or annual net sales of \$18 million).
+Acquisitions that do not exceed \$376 million in value (previously \$359.9 million) also have to meet the size of person threshold to trigger the HSR Act requirements.
+Under the revisions, the size of person threshold generally will be met if one of the parties has total assets or annual net sales of \$188 million or more (previously \$180 million) and the other party has total assets or annual net sales of \$18.8 million or more (previously \$18 million).

-In addition, acquisitions that result in the ownership of less than 50 percent of the outstanding voting securities of a corporation require HSR notification when certain dollar thresholds are reached.
-Under the revisions, a premerger filing is now required for such acquisitions when the value of the total voting securities acquired and held reaches each of the following dollar thresholds: (a) \$90 million, (b) \$180 million, (c) \$899.8 million and/or (d) 25 percent of an issuer's outstanding voting securities if valued in excess of \$1.7995 billion.
+In addition, acquisitions that result in the ownership of less than 50% of the outstanding voting securities of a corporation require separate HSR notifications when certain dollar thresholds are reached.
+Under the revisions, a premerger filing is now required for such acquisitions when the value of the total voting securities acquired and held reaches each of the following dollar thresholds: (a) \$94 million, (b) \$188 million, (c) \$940.1 million and/or (d) 25% of an issuer's outstanding voting securities if valued over \$1.8802 billion.